 Research synthesis techniques help us to take advantage of this rich information.
 Research synthesis involves qualitative literature reviews and quantitative meta-analysis, which are both provided by EHERO.
 Application of these techniques requires preliminary selection of research findings and a comparable description of these.

-The World Database of Happiness is an ‘findings archive’.
+The World Database of Happiness is an ‘finding archive’.
 It consists of standardized descriptions of research findings; findings on how happy people are in particular places and times (distributional findings) and findings on things that go together with more or less happiness (correlational findings).
-To date (2017) the database contains some 25.000 research results.
+To date (2020) the database contains some 38.000 research results.
 This collection can be browsed in several ways, such as on population, method and topic.
-The database is maintained by EHERO. https://worlddatabaseofhappiness.eur.nl/.
+The database is maintained by EHERO. https://worlddatabaseofhappiness.eur.nl/

 EHERO alone cannot handle the growing stream of research findings on happiness and therefore seeks the support of parties interested in being informed about happiness in their field.
 Support can consist of one-time commissioned review studies, but EHERO prefers longer partnerships with sponsors, in the context of which the World Database of Happiness is continuously updated on a particular topic and review studies are made periodically.